o-jasper/thingscript/readme.md

 # Script for making a website with physibles
 Thats were it started at least.
 Lets keep it at that for now.
-Not at all stable yet.
+Still changing quite a bit at the moment.

 It uses [povray](http://povray.org/), [stl2pov](http://rsmith.home.xs4all.nl/software/py-stl-stl2pov.html"),
 [admesh](http://www.varlog.com/admesh-htm)